ENIGMA: Evolutionary Non-Isometric Geometry Matching: Genetic Non Isometric Maps

 \subsection{Selection}

 In this process, individuals from the population are selected in order to pass their genes to the next generation.
-At each stage half of the population is selected to mate and create offspring.
-In order to select the individuals for mating we use a fitness proportionate selection (further discussed in~\cite{back1996evolutionary}).
-In our case the probability to select an individual for mating is proportional to 1 over its fitness so that the fitter individuals have a better chance of being selected.
+At each stage half of the population is selected to mate and create offspring\CH{s}.
+In order to select the individuals for mating we use a \emph{fitness proportionate selection}~\cite{back1996evolutionary}.
+In our case the probability to select an individual for mating is proportional to $1$ over its fitness, so that fitter individuals have a better chance of being selected.